Instrument Ranges, And Going Beyond Them

 Actually, there is one cut-and-dried case where you shouldn't go beyond the range of the instrument's sound.
 That is when we are composing music to be played by players of that instrument.
 If you're composing music to be played on the KeyMusician Keyboard, or a synthesizer, it doesn't matter.

 So, what are the ranges of the various musical instruments?

 There is a Wikipedia article on this, with a handy chart showing the ranges.

 To find the KeyMusician Keyboard notes that correspond to the chart of their article, be aware that the lowest note on the following screen-shot is C1, and the highest is the A just below C8 (A7).
 The article uses the following header to indicate notes of the entire MIDI range:

 Each C note in the keyboard diagram is one of the above “Cn” notes.
-The bottom C is C1, the next C up from it is C2, and the next is C3, and middle C (between the two clefs) is C4.
-It continues on upwards, with C5, C6, and C7.
+The bottom C is C0, then C1, and the next C up from it is C2, and the next is C3, and middle C (between the two clefs) is C4.
+It continues on upwards, with C5, C6, C7, and C8.

-You can read the Wikipedia article by clicking on the link below, and then using your browser's back-button to return to this article.
+You can read the Wikipedia article (and view the chart) by clicking on the link below, and then using your browser's back-button to return to this article.